The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System: Results and discussion

-In Fig.~\ref{fig:power-mass}, we plot the radio luminosities of radio relics versus their mass.
-Here, the value of $M_{500}$ of the Cloverleaf group is derived from $M_\mathrm{vir}$, assuming $R_{500}=0.659R_{200}$ \citep[see][]{Bulbul2016}.
-We also scale the radio power of the Cloverleaf ORC from the 856~MHz frequency to the LOFAR high-band antenna central frequency of 150 MHz by assuming $\alpha=1$, which is the typical spectral index for radio relics in clusters \citep{vanWeeren2019}.
-We find almost a two-orders of magnitude mass difference between the Cloverleaf ORC and known radio relics.
-Radio relics are Mpc-sized objects seen nearly edge-on; thus, in smaller objects, the radio power should decrease.
+Radio relics are megaparsec-sized objects seen nearly edge-on; thus, radio power should decrease in smaller objects.
 This was confirmed by \citet{Dolag2023}, who found that the high radio power observed in ORCs cannot be reproduced in numerical simulations.
-Reacceleration of fossil cosmic rays (CR) could help reproduce the high observed radio power, as recently discussed by \citet{2024arXiv240209708S}.
-These fossil cosmic rays could be injected by a central radio galaxy, e.g., powered by the AGN found in the Cloverleaf ORC.
+Reacceleration of fossil cosmic rays (CRs) could help reproduce the high observed radio power, as recently discussed by \citet{2024arXiv240209708S}.
+These fossil cosmic rays could be injected by a central radio galaxy (e.g., powered by the AGN found in the Cloverleaf ORC).
 Then, the passage of a shock wave can sweep up the radio lobe and re-accelerate the plasma, creating the ORC. \citet{2024arXiv240209708S} discuss the combinations of viewing angles, angles between shock and radio lobe axis, as well as the age of the lobes that would lead to the observed ORC properties.
 This formation scenario also naturally explains the rarity of ORCs since only fairly narrow ranges in lobe ages and geometric factors lead to observable ORCs.
 Future simulations, including the role of magnetic fields, will have to explore this possibility.
 This scenario might also be validated by radio observations at very low radio frequencies that may detect the emission of remnant lobes.